-Hart Legal’s personal injury lawyer specializes in motor vehicle, pedestrian, bicycle, and motorcycle accidents.
-The damages suffered by the victim of a vehicle accident can be far reaching and devastating.
+Our personal injury lawyer has experience in motor vehicle, pedestrian, bicycle, and motorcycle accidents.
+The damages suffered by the victim of a vehicle accident can be far-reaching and devastating.

 Personal injury litigation can take years of fighting in the boardroom and courtroom.
 A good personal injury lawyer will take out the stress and uncertainty of personal injury litigation.
-Hart Legal has the necessary courtroom and practical experience to achieve a great settlement for you or your loved ones, and guide you through the difficult process of litigation.
+We have the necessary courtroom and practical experience to achieve a great settlement for you or your loved ones and guide you through the difficult process of litigation.

 Pain and Suffering

 If you are injured as a result of the negligence of another, you will likely be entitled to pain and suffering or non-pecuniary damages.
 These damages are based on a history of case law, or precedents, which have developed in our court system over many years.

 Currently, the Supreme Court of Canada has capped pain and suffering damages at approximately $360,000.
 These damages would be for the worst injuries imaginable.
 All other injuries are scaled down accordingly, depending on the precise situations of the injured individual.